Predicting Human Perceptions of Robot Performance During Navigation Tasks: Data Collection with SEAN and VR

 \subsection{Observations}

 We organized observations of human-robot interactions, as recorded in SEAN-VR \cite{zhang2023sean}, into the features described below.
+More details about these features are provided in the Appendix.

-\begin{description}[style=unboxed,leftmargin=0cm,itemsep=0.2em] \item [Participants' Facial Expression Features:] We captured the participants' eye and lip movements, as well as their gaze through the VR headset using the VIVE Eye and Facial Tracking (SRanipal) SDK.
+\begin{description}[style=unboxed,leftmargin=0cm,itemsep=0.5em] \item [Participants' Facial Expression Features:] We captured the participants' eye and lip movements, as well as their gaze through the VR headset using the VIVE Eye and Facial Tracking (SRanipal) SDK.
 The eye and lip movements corresponded to 73 features that described the geometry of the face through blend shapes.
 The gaze was a 3D vector providing the direction of gaze of the person relative to their face.

 \item [Spatial Behavior Features:] During navigation, we captured the poses of the robot, the participant, and the other automatically-controlled avatars on the ground plane of the scene.
-Then, we computed the poses of the avatars relative to the robot, considering only those that were up to 7.2m away from it, as this region is typically considered a robot's public space \cite{hall1966hidden,shiomi2010larger,jensen2018knowing}.
-Each of the features were $(x, y, \theta)$ tuples with $x$, $y$ being the position and $\theta$ being the body orientation (yaw angle) relative to a coordinate frame attached to the robot.
+Then, we computed the poses of the avatars relative to the robot, considering only those within a 7.2m radius, as this region is typically considered a robot's public space \cite{hall1966hidden,shiomi2010larger,jensen2018knowing}.
+Each of the features were $(x, y, \theta)$ tuples with $x$, $y$ being the position and $\theta$ the body orientation (yaw angle) relative to a coordinate frame attached to the robot.

 \item [Goal Features:] A navigation task had an associated destination or goal that the robot had to reach.
 We converted the goal pose in a global frame in the warehouse to a pose in a coordinate frame attached to the robot.
 This pose described the robot's proximity and relative orientation to its destination.